Five Things Developers Always Overlook At Launch

 4. Not having enough LTV, UAC and Virality data after soft launch

-- We had an excellent guest blog from Oliver Kern which explains how you calculate your LTV and how you use it in your app business modelling, so I will not repeat that in detail here.
-At Pollen VC are also working on a set of LTV modelling tools, which will combine our revenue recycling system with LTV modelling and will show you how you can make your app business grow at a much faster rate.
+- At Pollen VC, we are working on a set of LTV modeling tools, which will combine our revenue recycling system with LTV modeling and will show you how you can make your app business grow at a much faster rate.
 Stay tuned for this!

-- Organic growth, as in how many users find your app through word of mouth, social media, press, email, ASO (see also ASO) etc. versus seeing an ad through paid acquisition.
-If, for every new user that you acquire you also get 2 new users organically, then your organic growth rate is 67%, which will result directly into cheaper user acquisition cost.
+- Organic growth, as in how many users find your app through word of mouth, social media, press, email, ASO (see also ASO), etc. versus seeing an ad through paid acquisition.
+If for every new user that you acquire you also get 2 new users organically, then your organic growth rate is 67%, which will result directly in cheaper user acquisition cost.
 Bearing in mind that paid acquisition is only getting more expensive, it is crucial for an app’s success that it can effectively gain new users from organic channels.
-It’s also important to track where all of your organic traffic is coming from so you can optimise that source.
+It’s also important to track where all of your organic traffic is coming from so you can optimize that source.